FilosofiaCodigo/nft-collection-api/README.md

 ## Background Smart-Contract work

 ### Setup basic Env vars
-- RPC urls are define by the Alchemy or Infura account.
+- RPC urls are define by the Alchemy account.
+Code changes must be made to use Infura.
 ```
 RINKEBY_RPC_URL=""
 MAINNET_RPC_URL=""